MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 [« Previous: Introduction to Conditional Access App Control](proxy-intro-aad.md)<br>
 [Next: Onboard and deploy Conditional Access App Control for any app »](proxy-deployment-any-app.md)

+Session controls in Microsoft Cloud App Security work with the featured apps.
+For a list of apps that are featured by Cloud App Security to work out-of-the-box, see [Protect apps with Microsoft Cloud App Security Conditional Access App Control](proxy-intro-aad.md#featured-apps).

+## Prerequisites

+To deploy Conditional Access App Control for Azure AD apps, you need a valid [license for Azure AD Premium P1](https://docs.microsoft.com/azure/active-directory/license-users-groups) as well as a Cloud App Security license.

+## To deploy featured apps

 Follow these steps to configure featured apps to be controlled by Microsoft Cloud App Security Conditional Access App Control.

 **Step 1: [Go to the Azure AD portal and create a conditional access policy for the apps and route the session to Cloud App Security](#add-azure-ad)**